WeAreAcademy/mark-induction-demo--getting-started-with-git/README.md

 - `git config --global user.name "<your name>"`
 - `git config --global user.email "<your email>"`

+By convention, angle brackets show where to insert specific info.
 For example, if my name was João Bloggs, and my email address was `joao.bloggs@mydomain.com`, I would run:

 ```bash
 git config --global user.name "João Bloggs"